ASMI1-glitch/asmi-xpp-expensetracker/README.md

+Expense Tracker ASMI
+Overview
+Expense Tracker is a web application built with React.js for tracking personal expenses.
+It allows users to add, edit, delete expenses, and manage their wallet balance.
+Users can view summaries of their expenses through various charts and keep track of spending trends.

+Features
+Wallet Balance Management: Start with a default balance of ₹5000.
+Users can add funds to their wallet.
+Expense Management: Add new expenses with details like title, amount, category, and date.
+Edit or delete existing expenses.
+Expense Summary: View a summary of expenses categorized by type using pie charts.
+Expense Trends: Analyze spending trends based on categories using bar charts.
+Responsive Design: The application is designed to be usable on various devices.
+Technologies Used
+Frontend: React.js, HTML, CSS, JavaScript
+Libraries:
+Recharts for charts
+React-Modal for modals
+Notistack for notifications
+React Icons for icons
+Installation
+Clone the Repository:

+Install Dependencies:

+npm install
+Run the Application:

+npm start
+This will start the development server, and you can view the application in your browser at http://localhost:3000.

+Usage
+Add Balance: Click on the "Add Balance" button to increase your wallet balance.
+Add Expense: Use the "Add Expense" form to add new expenses.
+You can categorize your expenses and select the date.
+Edit Expense: Click the "Edit" button on an expense to modify its details.
+Delete Expense: Click the "Delete" button to remove an expense.
+View Summary: Check out the pie chart to see your total expenses categorized by type.
+View Trends: Use the bar chart to analyze spending trends based on categories.
+Local Storage
+Wallet Balance: The wallet balance and list of expenses are stored in localStorage to persist data across page refreshes.
+Contributing
+If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

+Contact
+For any questions or suggestions, please contact Asmi.

 # Getting Started with Create React App
 Before starting this project have the basic idea realted to react and its file structure control flow as u may encounter few error due to various factors like caching ,filenaming structure which was not related to the code